rustdesk/doc.rustdesk.com/content/self-host/windows/_index.en.md

 **Note:**
 - You can change `RustDesk hbbs service` to whatever you desire to name hbbs the service
 - You can change `RustDesk hbbr service` to whatever you desire to name hbbr the service
-- You can change `C:\Program Files\RustDesk Server\hbbs.exe` to wherever you placed the rustdesk binaries
+- You can change `C:\Program Files\RustDesk Server\hbbs.exe` to wherever you placed the RustDesk binaries
-- You can change `C:\Program Files\RustDesk Server\hbbr.exe` to wherever you placed the rustdesk binaries
+- You can change `C:\Program Files\RustDesk Server\hbbr.exe` to wherever you placed the RustDesk binaries
 - You do not need the `-k _` option which is optional, it's just for better security

 **Command templates:**